 - highly visible and well-lit for maximum safety

 - large enough to accommodate your user group

 - relatively flat with good drainage

 This is the exciting part!
-Be sure to refer to your list of objectives and consult your Blue Imp rep so to help make your dreams a reality.
-Our experienced sales and design team provide professional services entirely free of charge, including:
+Be sure to refer to your list of objectives and consult your Blue Imp rep to help make your dreams a reality.
+Our experienced sales and design team provide professional design and consulation services entirely free of charge, including:

 - meeting with your group to discuss needs/options

 - preparing a proposal with 3D images and drawings of the proposed designs

 - modifying the design until it is exactly right for your needs

 - providing a site plan showing boundaries, dimensions, orientation, components, etc.

 - ensuring all safety specifications are met or exceeded